Product design: building a product with understanding — part 2

 This allowed us to have a much stronger focus on each part of the process that needs to be properly taken care of, but it also gave us a richer understanding of the product since we all need to know the same thing for a different reason.
 This approach enables everyone to chip in with their perspective or a better idea — and it leads to a better environment for critical thinking and empowers talking about the problem we are solving.

 If you didn’t already watch this, here is the lecture by Jeff Patton on the importance of user story mapping (USM) — what is the real purpose of practicing USM and how to do it properly.
-This revealed to us that forcing tools without prioritising real communication leads to the lack of understanding — you find yourselves with a bunch of written words that lack the context and the shared understanding.
+This revealed to us that forcing tools without prioritizing real communication leads to a lack of understanding — you find yourselves with a bunch of written words that lack context and shared understanding.

 If we use simple language and explain what needs to be done successfully, this means we understand it enough and, as a consequence, we can talk about it in a much simpler way.

 If we can’t say it in a simple way, we might need to understand it better.
 For us, this manifested as over-engineering the process or the specifications to replace this understanding — with respect to both because those are very important factors.

 - there’s a way we think better about these types of problems and the double diamond process is wired to allow this thinking to happen, so we can help ourselves by using it as a framework

 - as a part of that framework, using UX research wisely will help us get to meaningful insight, so we shouldn’t avoid it, but we should be smart and focused while choosing the methodology

 - having a wider design team helps with keeping up with the fast pace and delivering better ideas

 - if we are forcing tools without prioritizing real communication, that can lead to having just a bunch of written words that are lacking context and shared understanding